Haider-ca/2800_202505_BBY22/README.md

 ---

 ## ✨ Features

+- **Map Features**
+  Interactive Map
+  Initialize and interact with a Mapbox GL JS map centered on Metro Vancouver.
+Load and toggle wheelchair-friendly, senior-friendly, and user-submitted POIs with custom markers and popups.

+  Routing & Directions
+  Get turn-by-turn navigation using Mapbox Directions API with profiles for driving, walking, seniors, and wheelchair users.
+Includes geocoder inputs, current location support, live tracking, and voice guidance.

+  Save Routes
+  Save or remove routes via backend API with reverse-geocoded names and Bootstrap toast feedback.
+Share routes through URL query parameters (?routeId=…) to auto-load on page visit.

+  Theming
+  Switch between light, dark, and system themes.
+Sync Mapbox styles and icon variants dynamically and automatically respond to OS color scheme changes.

+  Weather & Location
+  Detect user location with the Geolocation API and fetch local weather from OpenWeatherMap.
+Display city, temperature, icon, and description in the UI.

+  Utilities & Helpers
+  Load saved routes from URL parameters, auto-fill directions inputs, generate consistent popups, and manage global state for seamless integrations.

 - **Community Feed**
   View and interact with posts from other users.
 Includes POIs, general posts, and announcements.
 Supports search, filter, sort, and infinite scroll.